SQream/sqream_docs/reference/sql/sql_statements/utility_commands/describe_session_queries.rst

      - Displays the query type
    * - ``sql_text``
      - ``TEXT``
-     - Selects the defined SQL text from the specified table
+     - Displays the defined SQL text from the specified query
    * - ``role``
      - ``TEXT``
      - The role who executed the query
    * - ``session_id``
      - ``TEXT``
-     - Selects the session ID
+     - Displays the session ID
    * - ``start_time``
      - ``DATETIME``
      - Displays query execution date and time